QTM 405Pre-Trib, Mid-Trib, and Post-Tribulation Rapture Explained

 If the Antichrist must be revealed before the day of gathering, then the Church must be present to see him revealed.

-The Post-Tribulation view is an architecture of Endurance.
+The Post-Tribulation view stresses endurance.
 It calls the Church to be prepared for suffering, not escape.
-It views the Rapture not as a secret exit, but as a public victory march.
-Its greatest strength is its textual simplicity: it reads Matthew 24 and 2 Thessalonians 2 in a straightforward, chronological order.
+It sees the Rapture not as a secret exit, but as a public victory march.
+Its greatest strength is simplicity: it reads Matthew 24 and 2 Thessalonians 2 in a straightforward, chronological order.

 The third view challenges the entire premise of the debate.
 It argues that Views A and B are both making the same mistake: taking highly symbolic poetry (Revelation) and trying to force it into a literal political timeline.